 Breaking a bone isn’t the only way you can be injured on someone’s property.
 Illness, infection, and poisoning cases can all come under the heading of premises liability.
 You could have a case if you suffered from:

-For example, if a property owner’s failure to maintain equipment led to a leak of fumes, landing you in the hospital for carbon monoxide poisoning, you can pursue compensation to pay your bills.
-Poor food storage, lack of sanitation, and bedbug infestations could also lead to illnesses and infections.
+For example, suppose a property owner’s failure to maintain equipment led to a fumes leak, landing you in the hospital for carbon monoxide poisoning.
+In that case, you can pursue compensation to pay your bills.
+Poor food storage, sanitation, and bedbug infestations could also lead to illnesses and infections.

 In a city known for its hotels, restaurants, casinos, and entertainment venues, it’s important to hold property owners accountable for leaving patrons sick.
 Our Las Vegas premises liability attorneys can do just that.